All Episodes

 And this is all based on the convenience of the living.

-Uh and it who knows where this stuff is going to end, but it it's certainly on a fast track, and it's heading down that track, and there's there's really not much to stop it out there, uh, especially in Great Britain.
+And who knows where this stuff is going to end, but it's certainly on a fast track, and it's heading down that track.

-I mean, with the society they have there, and uh uh much probably the same thing here.
+I mean, with the society they have there, and much probably the same thing here, because all of this is going to be cloaked in compassion.

-Alreuters today says Al Qaeda is trying to acquire the technology that would enable it to use a nuclear device to attack Western targets, including Britain.
+Al Reuters today says al-Qaeda is trying to acquire the technology that would enable it to use a nuclear device to attack Western targets, including Britain.

-Uh, this, according to a senior British official on Monday, we know the aspiration is there.
+This, according to a senior British official on Monday, we know the aspiration is there.

-We know attempts to gather materials are there, we know the attempts to gather technology are there, the senior foreign office official told reporters.
+We know the attempts to gather technology are there, the senior foreign office official told reporters.

-These comments at a briefing came days after the head of Britain's domestic spy agency said that Muslim extremists were plotting at least 30 major terrorist attacks in Britain, which could involve chemical and nuclear devices.
+These comments in a briefing came days after the head of Britain's domestic spy agency said that Muslim extremists were plotting at least 30 major terrorist attacks in Britain, which could involve chemical and nuclear devices.

 Now, is this news to anybody?